Beep6581/RawTherapee/README.md

 http://git-scm.com/book/en/

 ## Compilation, branches and Git
-Refer to RawPedia for a detailed explanation of how to get the necessary dependencies and how to compile RawTherapee: http://rawpedia.rawtherapee.com/Linux http://rawpedia.rawtherapee.com/Windows http://rawpedia.rawtherapee.com/OS_X
+Refer to RawPedia for a detailed explanation of how to get the necessary dependencies and how to compile RawTherapee.

+Linux:
+http://rawpedia.rawtherapee.com/Linux

+Windows:
+http://rawpedia.rawtherapee.com/Windows

+OS X:
+http://rawpedia.rawtherapee.com/OS_X